Title: Adult Program Crew Leader

 The Southwest Conservation Corps (SCC) is a non-profit, AmeriCorps-affiliated organization, whose mission is to Engage future leaders who protect, restore, and enhance our nation’s lands through community-based service.
 The SCC Los Valles office is located on the ancestral lands of the Ute people, who continue to survive and thrive on these lands today.
 The SCC LV office is in Salida Colorado with satellite operations in Alamosa CO.
 SCC LV serves the Arkansas River Valley and the San Luis Valley: the two valleys, or los valles.
 The SCC Los Valles Adult Program engages motivated young adults, ages 18 – 30, to complete challenging and impactful conservation and service projects.
 Projects may include, trail construction & maintenance, habitat improvement, invasive species mitigation, hazardous fuels reduction, habitat restoration, and local environmental service projects.
 Crews may also complete technical and/or specialized projects depending on project partner needs, including disaster relief if the opportunity arises.

-The Adult Program Crew Leader at SCC Los Valles is responsible for overseeing a crew of 8: crews consist of 6 members, 1 Crew Leader in Development (CLDP), and the crew leader.
-Crews work in front and backcountry locations in all weather conditions.
+The Alamosa Adult Program Crew Leader at SCC Los Valles is responsible for overseeing a crew of 8: crews consist of 6 members, 1 Crew Leader in Development (CLDP), and the crew leader.
+The Alamosa Local Adult crew serves opportunity youth ages 18-24 who have been disconnected from work and school.
+The crew leader will work primarily to support the crew’s technical work while working with colleagues who will engage with members to develop career pathway goals and navigate wrap-around services.
+The crew works in front and backcountry locations in all weather conditions.
 Standard schedule consists of 8 days on-hitch and 6 days off with some exception.
 On-hitch, crews camps together, prepare all meals together, and work together as a group to complete all projects and chores.
 SCC does not provide accommodations off-hitch and Crew Leaders will be responsible for their own accommodations during that time.
 Crew Leaders will lead crews in completing technical conservation projects while instilling interpersonal skills and leadership skills.
-Crew leaders will also be responsible for leading crews in environmental stewardship, risk management, trauma-informed care, and restorative justice.

 About Southwest Conservation Corps